ho-dev/HattrickOrganizer/docs/feedback.rst

 |

 .. figure:: static/pictures/feedback_3.jfif

-    :legend: lineup in HO should be as per the recommendation
+    lineup in HO should be as per the recommendation

 |